Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 If I find a way to fix `IntegerField`, `FloatField` and `TextField` displays in Unity's native toolbar context, these `IMGUI` fields will become unnecessary.

 Of course, if you want to inherit from `IntegerField`, `FloatField` or `TextField` and style them yourself, you absolutely can!

+# Eligible Classes for Recommended Style Application

+If your custom main toolbar element meets at least one of the following criteria, it will be eligible to be styled with recommended styles:

+- Inherits from `Button` and does not inherits from `EditorToolbarButton`
+- Inherits from `Toggle` and does not inherits from `EditorToolbarToggle`
+- Inherits from `Slider`
+- Inherits from `DropdownField`
+- Inherits from `IMGUIIntField`
+- Inherits from `IMGUIFloatField`
+- Inherits from `IMGUITextField`

+Remember that you can disable this feature by setting `useRecommendedStyles` to `false` in `MainToolbarElementAttribute` constructor.

 # Install